expo/expo/docs/pages/versions/unversioned/sdk/storereview.md

 **Specifically:**

 - Don't call `StoreReview.requestReview()` from a button - instead try calling it after the user has finished some signature interaction in the app.
-- Don't spam the user
+- Don't spam the user.
 - Don't request a review when the user is doing something time sensitive like navigating.
 - Don't ask the user any questions before or while presenting the rating button or card.